-While we are not immune to the macroeconomic environment that is beyond our control, we believe that we are well positioned in the fastest growth segments of the storage market to capitalize on an IT spending recovery.
-We will continue to expand our programs to develop more new accounts, deepen our penetration in our current enterprise accounts, and broaden our vertical coverage.
-We intend to accelerate our revenue growth by penetrating the largest buyers of storage in the world, and will continue to invest in go-to-market partnerships, specifically through our channel programs and partnerships.
-At the same time, we will continue to restrict discretionary expense and slow down the rate of hiring in order to return to our targeted business model.
+While we reported solid results for the second quarter of fiscal 2008, we were not immune to macroeconomic conditions.
+We believe that we are well positioned in the fastest growth segments of the storage market to capitalize on an IT spending recovery.
 However, if any storage market trends and emerging standards on which we are basing our assumptions do not materialize as anticipated, and if there is reduced or no demand for our products, our expected revenue growth rate could be materially affected.